-We all love making quick and easy spaghetti sauces for those nights where intense hours of cooking just don’t feel like an option.
-But, more often than not, in our tired state, we end up accidentally over-sweeten it!
+We all love making quick and easy spaghetti sauces for those nights when intense hours of cooking just don’t feel like an option.
+But, more often than not, in our tired state, we end up accidentally over-sweetening it!

 So, how do you easily fix spaghetti sauce that is too sweet?
 The easiest fix is to add an acidic ingredient or a creamy one.
 Both of these act as balancing methods.
 Then, you can also add salt to help completely hide the sweetness.

 Today, we will have a look at the best ways to fix a very sweet spaghetti sauce!
 However, we will also look at a few ways you can prevent this common mistake entirely.

 This way, you can have a perfect sauce every time, no matter how tired you are!

 What Is Spaghetti Sauce?

 Spaghetti sauce is a very broad and general term used to refer to a tomato-based sauce specifically used to make spaghetti dishes.

 This term can also be used to refer to a bolognese sauce, which is another type of common sauce used to make spaghetti bolognese.